Welcome to the Interactive

 NPDES permits are no longer required, so many CAFOs only have an operating permit.
 Some CAFOs that were on the 2012 list are not on the 2016.
 We noticed looking at the 2012 NPDES Permit list for Missouri and the 2016 operating permit list for Missouri that list.
 This means those CAFOs may no longer be in operation.
 However, CAFOs can still pose threats to the environment and the rural community in which they stand even when they are closed down.
 Therefore, we kept those CAFOs that had 2012 NPDES permits on this map even if they were not on the 2016 operating permit list.

 CAFOs are categorized by class size.
 There are two broad classes, Class I and Class II, and Class I has three subcategories: Classes IA, IB, and IC.
 A CAFO is classified based on the number of animal units contained within it.
 Animal units are not the same as total animals.
-Animal units and Class sizes are explained in the images below from Missouri Department of Natural Resources.
+Animal units and Class sizes are explained in the images below.

 For more information on class sizes, animal units, and other useful information, check out MO DNR’s Guide to Animal Feeding Operations.